buildfirst/buildfirst/ch04/05_heroku-deployments/README.md

 heroku create --remote staging
 ```

 Instead of doing `git push heroku master`, we now need to specify the `staging` remote: `git push staging master`.
-Similarly, we must tell `heroku` to use a particular remote, such as `heroku config:set FOO=bar --remote staging`.
+For `heroku` CLI commands, we now need to tell `heroku` to use a particular remote.
+For example: `heroku config:set FOO=bar --remote staging`, will only update the configuration for the `staging` environment.
 Remember configuration on Heroku is **environment-specific**.

 There's lots more of useful information you can read on [Heroku's documentation site](https://devcenter.heroku.com/articles/getting-started-with-nodejs), in case you're interested.
 I should mention _what's in this tutorial should suffice, for now_.